Bimby Aquino Yap

-James "Bimby" Aquino Yap Jr. (/tl/; born April 19, 2007) is a Filipino media personality and former child actor.
+James Carlos "Bimby" Aquino Yap Jr. (/tl/; born April 19, 2007) is a Filipino television host, media personality and former child actor.
 He made his film debut in My Little Bossings (2013).

-Early life
+Early life and education

-Yap was born to television host and actress Kris Aquino and basketball player James Yap.
+Bimby Aquino Yap was born as James Carlos Aquino Yap Jr. at 4:50 pm on April 19, 2007 at Makati Medical Center in Makati, to television host and actress Kris Aquino and basketball player James Yap.
 When he was 3 years old, they separated and had their marriage eventually annulled when he was 4.
+He is currently homeschooling since elementary.
+He attended junior high school at Brent International School.

-Career
+Acting career

-Before Yap's movie debut in My Little Bossings, he first appeared in TV commercials and billboards together with his mother, such as Nido and San Marino Corned Tuna.
+Yap started his acting career in 2010.
+He made his first appearance on TV Kung Tayo'y Magkakalayo as a guest role alongside his mother.
+He made his first movie Noy as a cameo role.
+In 2013, he made appearance on TV Vampire ang Daddy Ko as a guest role alongside his mother followed by the debut movie in My Little Bossings.

 Personal life

-He is currently home-schooled.
-In 2016, he experienced a concussion on the head.
-In October 2020, Yap was reported to be 6 ft tall (nearly as tall as his father) and still growing, according to an Instagram post by his mother Kris Aquino.
+Yap is Catholic.
+In 2016, Yap experienced a concussion on the head.
+In October 2020, Yap was reported to be 6 ft tall (nearly as tall as his father) and still growing, according to an Instagram post by his mother, Kris Aquino.